 The terms and conditions of a TV Licence are available on this website.

-A TV Licence is a legal permission to install or use television receiving equipment to watch or record television programmes as they are being shown on TV.
+A TV Licence is a legal permission to install or use television receiving equipment to watch or record television programmes as they are being shown on TV or live on an online TV service, or to download or watch BBC programmes on demand, including catch-up TV, on BBC iPlayer.
 The licence fee is not a payment for BBC services (or any other television service), although licence fee revenue is used to fund the BBC.

 The requirement to hold a TV Licence and to pay a fee for it is mandated by law under the Communications Act 2003 (opens in a new window) (“the Act”) and the Communications (Television Licensing) Regulations 2004 (opens in a new window) (as amended) (“the Regulations”).
 Under the Act, the BBC as the responsible public authority has the power to determine the terms and conditions of a TV Licence including the duration of a TV Licence.
 As the TV Licence fee is an annual sum, successive licensing authorities have followed the principle that a Licence should run for 12 months.

 An initial Licence (i.e. the first TV Licence a person is issued with) may cover a period of slightly less than 12 months.
 A person needs a TV Licence from the day they first install or use television receiving equipment - which can be on any day of the month - while the Licence expiry date is fixed i.e. Licences are set to expire on one of 12 end-of-month dates.

 This means that an initial TV Licence will expire on the anniversary of the last day of the month preceding the month of issue (e.g. a TV Licence issued on 15 August will expire on 31 July the following year).
 Any renewal of that Licence is given the same expiry date for the following year (i.e. a full 12 months).